allytrope/ped/README.md

 ### `-Ot`
 Lists duos and trios as a TSV.
 Also condenses rows so that if an individual has no recorded parent, but is the parent of another, it will not have its own row.
 This means that there will usually be fewer rows than total individuals.
 Fields with missing parents are left blank.

+### `-Ow`
+Lists individuals pairwise with their corresponding coefficients of relationship.
+Includes rows for comparing individuals to themselves (which will always be 1.0).

 ## Installation
 The binary can be downloaded from the [release page](https://github.com/allytrope/ped/releases).
 No dependencies are required this way.